Florida Trailer Bill of Sale | Free PDF Template

 A Florida trailer bill of sale needs to answer one question before anything else — does this trailer require a certificate of title or not — and the answer depends entirely on the net weight of the trailer, a detail most bills of sale don’t bother to include.
-Under F.S. §319.23, trailers over 2,000 pounds require a Florida title, while trailers under that threshold don’t, but Florida tax collectors regularly ask for a certified weight slip when the weight isn’t clearly documented on either the bill of sale or the previous registration.
+Under Fla.
+Stat. § 319.20 and § 320.08, trailers with a net weight of exactly 2,000 pounds or more require a formal certificate of title, whereas units weighing 1,999 pounds or less are registration-only.
+Florida county tax collectors strictly mandate a certified physical weight slip whenever this net empty weight metric is omitted from the bill of sale or the accompanying historical registration records.

 I’ve watched buyers get turned away from the tax collector’s window and sent to a weigh station because nobody wrote the trailer’s net weight on the trailer bill of sale florida template they used, turning a straightforward registration into a half-day errand.
 The template below includes a dedicated field for net weight precisely because of that, along with the other details Florida requires depending on which side of the 2,000 pound line your trailer falls on.